Are armyworms back?

 Look for the 1-1½ inches long green worms with black or brown stripes running the lengths of the bodies.
 They will have inverted white “Y’s” on the tops of their heads, one per caterpillar.

-Armyworms will be active in your landscape for up to 15 days during which time they can each lay hundreds of eggs.
+Armyworms can be active in your lawn and landscape as moths, then eggs, larvae, and moths again for 15 or more days.
+One moth can lay hundreds of eggs.
 The eggs pupate to emerge as small unobtrusive white moths.
 The cycles can continue until frost.

 Conditions vary from region to region and summer to summer.
 Wet seasons that produce luxuriant growth of grass and weeds foster their development.
 Drought conditions suppress them.